cloudmesh-book/book-latex-2018/cloud-clusters/chapters/class/assignments.md

 ## Assignments

-For due dates see class policies section.
+For due dates see the [calendar](#calendar) section.

 ### Assignment 0 - Communication

-In order for us to communicate with you and you beingable to ue the class reources we need to set the various systems.
-Please do the
+In order for us to communicate with you and you being able to use the class reources we need you to register with various systems.
+THis needs to be done immediatly as it takes a while to get the systems set up.
+It also requires approval steps that take some time and are not immediate, thus do not just start this assignment on the due date.
+Procrastenation will not help you.
+Please do the following:
-following:

 Get access to piazza: